StefaniTN94/exercisesSoftUni/README.md

 # exercisesSoftUni
-Repo for exercises.
-This will cause a conflict!
+Making some changes for conflict!